Projects per year

 Network

-“Creativity and Aesthetics is my main expertise.
-However, business is very important to me as well.
-I bring in a large network of clients and institutes we are working with, such as the Textielmuseum or Bartiméus Institute for the visually impaired (tactile experience), but also clients in the automotive field.
-I really value the connection with the market in student projects (DLE track).”
+“Creativity and Aesthetics is my main expertise and next to that Business and entrepreneurship.
+I bring in a large network of clients that we are working with in practice.
+I value the connection with the market in student projects (DLE track).”

 Exemplary graduation projects of students I coached: